Coneriys/apache4/README.md

 ## Mailing Lists

-- General announcements, new releases: mail at news+subscribe@traefik.io or on [the online viewer](https://groups.google.com/a/traefik.io/forum/#!forum/news).
+- General announcements, new releases: mail at news+subscribe@apache4.io or on [the online viewer](https://groups.google.com/a/apache4.io/forum/#!forum/news).
-- Security announcements: mail at security+subscribe@traefik.io or on [the online viewer](https://groups.google.com/a/traefik.io/forum/#!forum/security).
+- Security announcements: mail at security+subscribe@apache4.io or on [the online viewer](https://groups.google.com/a/apache4.io/forum/#!forum/security).

 ## Credits

 Kudos to [Peka](https://www.instagram.com/pierroks/) for his awesome work on the gopher's logo!.

-The gopher's logo of Traefik is licensed under the Creative Commons 3.0 Attributions license.
+The gopher's logo of apache4 is licensed under the Creative Commons 3.0 Attributions license.

-The gopher's logo of Traefik was inspired by the gopher stickers made by [Takuya Ueda](https://twitter.com/tenntenn).
+The gopher's logo of apache4 was inspired by the gopher stickers made by [Takuya Ueda](https://twitter.com/tenntenn).
 The original Go gopher was designed by [Renee French](https://reneefrench.blogspot.com/).